dustin1709/karo-web/README.md

+Karo - Web version

+When "npm start" to working, delete file "package-lock.json" and "npm install" again.
+Command "npm start" should be working after the new "package-lock.json" was replaced.

 # Getting Started with Create React App

-To run "npm start", delete file "package-lock.json" and "npm install" again.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).